-- Insoluble and large molecule β-glucans – mostly mushroom derived (yeast, shiitake, schizophyllum, reishi, etc.
+- Insoluble and macro molecule β-glucans – mostly mushroom derived (yeast, shiitake, schizophyllum, reishi, etc.)

 The first group has short glycosidic chains bonds at β 1→3 and 1→4 position and it is water soluble.
 This group of beta-glucans reveals strong metabolic activty reducing elevated suger and lipid blood level (cholesterol).